VishnuGopireddy/hackerearth/README.md

 # Hacker-Earth
-Solutions for problem on www.hackerearth.com
+Solutions for problem on www.hackerearth.com.
+Practise on Data Structures and Algorithms with python.
-Mostly written in Python 3.xx. and 2.xx
+Mostly written in Python 3.xx. and 2.xx.